Immigration

 • Language: Likely minimum CLB 4–5 (IELTS/CELPIP/TEF); French proficiency is a significant advantage

-• Education: High school diploma or higher; foreign credentials require Educational Credential Assessment (ECA)
+• Education: High school diploma or higher; foreign credentials require an Educational Credential Assessment (ECA)

 • No criminality or medical inadmissibility